moritzvieli/show-designer/web/README.md

 - Some functionality requires a server (e.g. loading/saving projects, handling audio files).
 You can start a rocket show server (see https://github.com/moritzvieli/rocketshow) and point environment.ts's localBackend to `http://localhost:8080`
 - Prettier and precommit hook according to: https://medium.com/@victormejia/setting-up-prettier-in-an-angular-cli-project-2f50c3b9a537

+If the linter fails, you can check and try to automatically fix it with `ng lint --fix`.

 ## Build & publish as NPM package

 ```